 You can discover a good portion of the University grounds by yourself.
-However, you’ll need to buy an admission ticket to admire the most beautiful sights: The Royal Palace, the Tower, St. Michael’s Chapel, and the Library.
+However, you’ll need to buy an admission ticket to admire the most beautiful sights: The Royal Palace, the Tower, St. Michael’s Chapel, and the Joanina Library.

 All of them are worth it, but if you have time for only one, a must-see is the Baroque Joanina Library.
 It is considered one of the most magnificent university libraries in the world.
 It holds 60.000 books from the 16th to the 18th centuries, including rare ones.

-The University of Coimbra, which is a UNESCO World Heritage Site since 2013, has such a rich history and iconography.
+The University of Coimbra, which has been a UNESCO World Heritage Site since 2013, has an incredibly rich history and iconography.
 Being the University the top attraction in Coimbra, I strongly advise a guided tour of Coimbra University without queue.
 There’s no better way to discover past and present secrets and fun facts about this unique landmark.
 Another interesting alternative option is the guided tour of the University and Coimbra main sights.

 With its austere architecture, crenelated walls, and narrow windows, the exterior of Coimbra Old Cathedral resembles a fortress more than a church.
 However, as soon as you approach the entrance door, you’ll notice the exquisite carvings decorating the portal.